chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 In this tutorial I'll show you how to use BERT with the huggingface PyTorch library to quickly and efficiently fine-tune a model to get near state of the art performance in sentence classification.
 More broadly, I describe the practical application of transfer learning in NLP to create high performance models with minimal effort on a range of NLP tasks.

+This post is presented in two forms--as a blog post [here](http://mccormickml.com/2019/07/22/BERT-fine-tuning/) and as a Colab notebook [here](https://colab.research.google.com/drive/1ywsvwO6thOVOrfagjjfuxEf6xVRxbUNO).
+The content is identical in both, but:

+* The blog post format may be easier to read, and includes a comments section for discussion.
+* The Colab Notebook will allow you to run the code and inspect it as you read through.

 ## Introduction

 ### History